First Adult Seizure Medication

 Class Summary

-Anticonvulsant agents, including lamotrigine, gabapentin, oxcarbazepine, topiramate, and valproic acid, are commonly used for the treatment of seizures.
+Anticonvulsant agents, including lamotrigine, levetiracetam, oxcarbazepine, topiramate, and valproic acid, are commonly used for the treatment of seizures.
 Initial treatment includes monotherapy.
 Newer agents are acceptable choices and are likely just as effective as older agents.

 Lamotrigine (Lamictal, Lamictal XR, Lamictal ODT)